carj/carj.github.io/_posts/2023-01-21-creating-packages.md

 To use this in a complete Python script which also uploads the package to Preservica, we pass the path to the package to an upload method.

-For example we would have:
+For example a complete runnable Python script to create and ingest the Asset would be.

 ```python
 from pyPreservica import *

 client = UploadAPI()
 folder = "9fd239eb-19a3-4a46-9495-40fd9a5d8f93"
 package = simple_asset_package("my-image.tiff",  parent_folder=folder)
 client.upload_zip_package(package)

 ```

+This file can be saved into a text file with the extension .py and run using a Python3 run time.

 Here folder is the UUID of the parent collection the Asset should be ingested into.